Five Leading Reasons and How to Resolve Them

 Chute Spillage Reason 3: Poor Material Flow

 Because the load zone is a region of constant, intense activity, it creates many conditions that challenge material flow.
-Product fines rise, float and settle in surrounding areas, such as the bearings and the head pulley.
-Product also can stick to the sides of the chute.
+For example, product fines rise, float, and settle in surrounding areas, such as the bearings and the head pulley.
+The product also can stick to the sides of the chute.
 At other times, it may block the transfer chute and cause an overflow.
 All of this contributes to spillage.

 Chute Spillage Reason 4: Poor Receiving Belt Tracking

-Without proper control of conveyor chute spillage, spilled product can form a crust on the belt idlers and the tail pulley.
+Without proper control of conveyor chute spillage, the spilled products can form a crust on the belt idlers and the tail pulley.
 This can cause the belt to mistrack and lead to even more spillage.

 Chute Spillage Reason 5: Poor Skirting

-Poorly designed skirting seals are a main source of material leakage at the loading point.
-Skirting seals’ main function is to keep dust and certain larger particles from escaping.
-Significant head pressure caused by greater demands on the seals will cause them to wear and malfunction, leading to increased spillage near the chute.
+Poorly designed skirting seals are the primary source of material leakage at the loading point.
+Skirting seals’ primary function is to keep dust and particular larger particles from escaping.
+However, significant head pressure caused by greater demands on the seals will cause them to wear and malfunction, leading to increased spillage near the chute.